astronomer/docs/astro/create-and-link-connections.md

 ## How connections are stored

-When you set a non-secret connection in the Environment Manager, Astronomer stores the connection information in a database that is hosted and managed by Astronomer.

-When you set a secret connection in the Environment Manager, the following happens:
+When you create an Airflow connection in the Environment Manager, the following happens:

 - Astro generates a manifest that defines a Kubernetes secret, named <?>, that contains your connection information as (environment variables?).
 - Astro applies this manifest to your Deployment's namespace.